pinareceaktan/my-cv/README.md

 **Data Scientist** @ [Getir](https://getir.com/) _(May 2018- July 2019)_<br>
 **Getir** is an online retails delivery app which promises _less than an hour_ delivery.
 Their business model is similar to Glovo, only Getir has its own stores in each crucial spots in Istanbul where they keep/manage wide-definite products.
 The demand prediction and planning, couriers planning & assignments, marketing analysis are all carried by the Data team.
-- Solved Getir's biggest problem of predicting daily orders and item-based sales using Tensorflow's LSTM implementation, achieving a 2% error rate.
+- Solved one of Getir's major problems of predicting store based daily orders using Tensorflow's LSTM implementation, achieving a 2% error rate(weekdays).
-- Employed a regional hexagonal gridding system to carry out location-based analyses and prevent ambiguity in sales prediction.
+- Employed a regional hexagonal gridding system to carry out location-based analyses and store region management.
 - Conducted campaign effect and precision clustering, geographic rival and risk factors analyses, and ad-hoc analyses to observe client RFM, campaign success, and store region productivity.
 - Implemented a sentiment analysis model to track public reliability of the company by mining tweets that mention the company using Twitter dev API.
 - **_Technologies used:_** Python 3.x, TensorFlow1.x, AWS, S3 buckets, MongoDB, RedShift, SQL, Jupyter Notebooks, Shapely, Tweepy, Scikit-Learn, Statsmodels.